Kom i gang

 TimingGoalBest channelWhat to ask

-At bookingPrevent confusionSMS, email, phone summary"Is this the right time, place, and service?"
+At bookingPrevent confusionSMS, email, call summary"Is the time, place, and service correct?"

-7 days beforeCatch changed plansTwo-way message"Does this still work?"
+7 days beforeCatch changed plansTwo-way text or email"Does this time still work?"

-72-48 hours beforeGet explicit confirmationSMS, portal, email"Confirm, reschedule, or cancel"
+72-48 hours beforeGet a decisionSMS, email, portal"Confirm, reschedule, or cancel"

-24 hours beforeResolve silencePhone call"Can we confirm or move this now?"
+24 hours beforeResolve silencePhone call"Can we confirm this now or move it?"

-2-4 hours beforeAvoid late arrivalsSMS"Location, parking, arrival note"
+2-4 hours beforePrevent late arrivalsSMS"Arrival, parking, access, prep"

-Within 24 hours after a missRecover intentMessage plus call"Would you like to reschedule?"
+Within 24 hours after a missRecover the slotMessage plus call"Would you like to reschedule?"

 Did you know?